Cairns-Port Douglas Reef Hub and Projects

 The Cairns-Port Douglas Hub will build on and accelerate work underway on local Reef site stewardship, and connect local action with large-scale coral intervention and adaptation research.

 The Cairns-Port Douglas region is home to multiple coral restoration and stewardship projects supported by Traditional Owners, scientists, tourism operators and the community who are deeply committed to a healthy and resilient Reef.

-Over the past several months, more than 30 individuals from 20+ organisations and businesses contributed their insights and ideas to shape the design and development of a Cairns-Port Douglas Reef Hub (formal name to be finalised in early 2021).
+Throughout 2020, more than 30 individuals from 20+ organisations and businesses contributed their insights and ideas to shape the design and development of a Cairns-Port Douglas Reef Hub.

-The Hub seeks to strengthen relationships between groups undertaking a range of scales and approaches to reef intervention and stewardship actions to deliver greater collective impact action that builds reef and community resilience in the face of climate change.
+The Hub seeks to strengthen relationships between groups undertaking a range of scales and approaches to reef intervention and stewardship actions to deliver greater collective impact in building reef and community resilience in the face of climate change.

-The Hub is supported through funding from the Partnership between the Australian Government's Reef Trust and the Great Barrier Reef Foundation.
-It is enabled by the Partnership's Community Reef Protection and Traditional Owner Reef Protection programs, and the Reef Restoration and Adaptation Program.
+The Hub is supported through funding from the partnership between the Australian Government's Reef Trust and the Great Barrier Reef Foundation.
+It is enabled by the partnership's Community Reef Protection and Traditional Owner Reef Protection components, and the Reef Restoration and Adaptation Program.